Following system colour scheme Selected dark colour scheme Selected light colour scheme

 return sum

-However type annotations themselves are valid values in Python and can be assigned to variables and manipulated like any other data in a program:
+Type expressions evaluate to valid type form objects at runtime and can be assigned to variables and manipulated like any other data in a program:

 | |